99KHayes/Project_1_Mod_1_Hayes_Agodo/README.md

 # Project_1_Mod_1_Hayes_Agodo

-FlatIron School Mod 1 Movies Project
+# FlatIron School Mod 1 Movies Project

-Project members:
+# Project members:
 Kate Hayes and Emefa Agodo

-Goal(s):
+# Goal:
 Manipulate public source movie data to present recommendations for beginning a new original content movie streaming service.

-Responsibilities:
+# Responsibilities:
 Clean dataset, generate metrics for comparing films, data cleanup, visualization, feature selection

 Pictures for our notebook are included in the Folder called Images for the Deck and from the Notebook

+# Data
 All data used for this project is located in the data folder.
 It contains the following:

 Box Office Mojo Dataset